GabrielYamasita/GabrielYamasita/README.md

 With +5 years of experience with Business Intelligence and Data Analytics, I am currently specializing in Data Engineering, which is the field I enjoy the most!

-My experience comes from BI and Analytics projects for brazilian agribusiness companies, attending business areas such as commercial, financial, seeds industries, and some campaigns like shelf-share, CRM and others.
+My experience comes from BI and Analytics projects for brazilian agribusiness companies, attending business areas such as commercial, financial, seeds industries, also developing BI reports and dataviz for campaigns like Shelf-Share, CRM, Market-Share and others.

 Most repositories will contain personal projects where I apply my knowledge of the technologies that I'm studying or applying in my current job.